-For instance a 2020/21 study(s) [2, 3, 4, 5.] has found that forward head posture may lead to abnormal afferent nerve impulses and sensorimotor control affecting muscle activity, proprioception, breathing patterns, and neck pain.
+For instance, a 2020/21 study(s) [2, 3, 4, 5.] has found that forward head posture may lead to abnormal afferent nerve impulses and sensorimotor control affecting muscle activity, proprioception, and breathing patterns, and neck pain.

 Basically, this means that the sensory and motor impulses that your neck is sending to your brain are being abnormally disrupted.

 Proprioception is your body’s way of sensing where it is in space.
-If the messages’ being sent to your brain from your body, are abnormal in manner it can negatively affect things like your balance, spatial orientation and motion sickness .
+If the messages being sent to your brain from your body, are abnormal in the manner it can negatively affect things like your balance, spatial orientation and motion sickness .

 The study also indicated forward head posture was associated with aberrant autonomic nervous system (ANS) activity.

 Your ANS is split into two sections; your parasympathetic system (rest, digest, reproduce and repair) and sympathetic (flight and fight response).

 The study indicated, that sustained forward head posture may be associated with an increase in our sympathetic nervous system response.
 This means that our body may be overreacting to stressors and/or distorting its response to normal and regular stimuli and creating an unnecessary stress response [1, 3, 4.].

 Hence, this is why it is important to maintain a neutral posture either, sitting, standing or even lying down.
 Normal or great posture cannot be understated because it allows the brain to cope with day-to-day stress more easily and provide more accurate feedback when performing complex tasks that require you to have good balance and coordination [1, 3, 5.].